 Content Marketers / Social Media Specialists – One of the cheapest forms of advertising is to write content on the subject of your course and get published in the places online where the people who would be interested in your course might hang out.
 This is content marketing.
 There are many freelancer specialists who can be engaged to help you formulate a strategy that you can follow for this, or to actually do it for you (much more expensive).

 Email Marketers / Drip Campaign Specialists – All of the best online courses have a very well thought our drip email marketing strategy.
-What this means is that they send you lots of emails with content and offers that bring you along a journey to finally convert you into a paying customer.
+What this means is that they send you lots of emails with content and offers that bring you on a journey to finally convert you into a paying customer.
 There are freelancers who specialize in helping you plan, write and implement such programs.

 Where to find freelancers